 From the bride to the bridesmaids, kids to friends – the first thing that comes to our mind when we think of wedding shopping is the ‘lehenga’.
 What started as traditional bridal wear has seen a dramatic transformation, and thanks to designers, it still continues to be highly popular.
 You can transform your look and mood just by draping a lehenga dupatta in a different way, and if that’s not enough, you just have a million variants in lehengas – you can never have too many of them!
-So today, I’ve created a lookbook with lehengas for anyone who is looking for options.
+So today, I’ve created a lookbook with lehengas for anyone who is looking for options on how to wear a lehenga.
 Let’s see what they are!

 1. Raw Silk Couture Lehenga And Blouse

 The couture versions have brought back the short choli with lehenga skirt.
 Go with a heavily embroidered raw silk skirt, and a short saree blouse kind of a choli.
 You can keep them both heavy, and go with a bare neck, big earrings, and a maang tikka.
 If you are a little conscious, wear a flimsy net or organza dupatta, and let it cover you from the neck to the belly.

 If you have not had a backless blouse for your saree or lehenga, it means your traditional closet is still incomplete.
 Go all out with a plain raw silk lehenga skirt, and a backless blouse with embellishments.
 Keep it simple on the front.
 You can drape a plain saree style dupatta if you don’t want to scandalize your family.

 3. One Sided Floral Couture Lehenga

 As we discussed, we can never have too many lehengas, and thanks to designers like Manish Malhotra who make any number of them feel inadequate.
 A one side sleeve choli and floral combination is a perfect balance of contemporary and traditional elements.
 It’s ideal for destination weddings or sangeet parties.

 4. Gold And Black Lehenga For The Bride